pvtl/scripts/wordpress/README.md

 bash <(curl -s https://raw.githubusercontent.com/pvtl/install-scripts/master/wordpress/create.sh -L)
 ```

-It will ask you for the project name (eg. wordpress) which the script will use for various things like the directory name, MySQL database etc.
+It will provide a few basic prompts for you to configure your new build.

 ---